Skip to Content

 When most people think of Texas, they think of vast prairie land stretching for miles and miles.

-While there are areas like this in Texas, there are also areas of extremely diverse terrain.
+While there are areas like this in Texas, there are also areas of highly diverse terrain.
 Heck, we even have waterfalls in Texas!

 It’s true!
 As a native of Texas, I have been visiting some of these Texas waterfalls my entire life and love introducing people to them!

-These waterfalls in Texas spread all the way from Big Bend to the Texas Hill Country.
+These waterfalls in Texas spread from Big Bend to the Texas Hill Country.

-So, grab your list of road trip essentials and your favorite songs about travel, and head out on a Texas road trip to discover some of the fabulous waterfalls that Texas has to offer.
+So, grab your list of road trip essentials and your favorite songs about travel, and head out on a Texas road trip to discover some of Texas’s fabulous waterfalls.

 Keep reading to discover some of the most visited waterfalls (and the best waterfalls) in Texas!